 Each program has individuals on the faculty who have college-counseling backgrounds, so students are well-served in this regard.
 In addition, members from the college counseling offices of participating high schools visit these programs each semester to assist students with their college processes.

-Colleges assert that the financial burden of paying for school rests of with the family.
+Colleges assert that the financial burden of paying for school rests with the family.
 Therefore, before beginning to research schools, it is important to consider the role finances will play in one’s college process.
-Families should have honest conversations about the extent to which money awarded by college will influence where the student can matriculate and also determine who will complete the financial aid paperwork.
+Families should have honest conversations about the extent to which money awarded by the college will influence where the student can matriculate, and also determine who will complete the financial aid paperwork.
 Paying taxes each year and keeping track of paperwork from employers and banks is essential, as all colleges require timely submitted documentation in order to award aid dollars.

 It is also important to remember that colleges award financial aid differently from secondary schools.
-Some schools have policies of meeting 100 percent of demonstrated need, while others do not award comprehensive financial aid packages.
-Families should not assume, therefore, they will be asked to pay the same amount they have been paying to attend CA. Instead, families should understand schools’ awarding practices before applying.
+Some schools have policies of meeting 100 percent of calculated need, while others do not award comprehensive financial aid packages.
+Families should not assume, therefore, that they will be asked to pay the same amount they have been paying to attend CA. Instead, families should understand schools’ awarding practices before applying.

 Families can visit individual schools’ websites to access the Net Price Calculator, a tool that helps to determine what the annual cost of attending might look like, based on one’s income and assets.
 Parents and students may also begin to explore local, state, regional, and national scholarship programs.
 Websites such as collegeanswer.com, fastweb.com, and mefa.org may be helpful in this search.

 All students who are U.S. citizens and are applying for aid will have to complete the Department of Education’s Free Application for Federal Student Aid (FAFSA), available at fafsa.ed.gov.
-The FAFSA cannot be filed until after January 1, however parents can certainly view it online so they will know what data they will need when the time comes to complete the form.
+The FAFSA cannot be filed until after January 1; however, parents can certainly view it online so they will know what data they will need when the time comes to complete the form.
+Likewise, many families will want to preview the CSS PROFILE, a customized financial aid form required by many private colleges that is produced by the College Board (collegeboard.com/profile).
+The PROFILE is tailored to reflect the specific requirements of the various colleges to which the student is applying and from which aid is being sought.

 Parents and students should also check the websites of colleges to which the student plans to apply, as many institutions will require their own forms in addition to the FAFSA and PROFILE.
 It can be useful to make a list of the various deadlines for all of the financial aid forms and materials.
 College Counselors are ready to support students who will be applying for college financial aid.

 Actually, financial aid continues to be more readily available than you might think, in the form of grants, loans, opportunities for on-campus work, and merit scholarships.
-In order to apply, you will have to complete the Free Application for Federal Student Aid (FAFSA), in January of your senior year; some colleges will also require a form called the CSS PROFILE.
+In order to apply, you will have to complete the Free Application for Federal Student Aid (FAFSA) in January of your senior year; some colleges will also require a form called the CSS PROFILE.
 Though filling out these forms can be time-consuming, it isn’t difficult; most of the required information can be gleaned from tax returns and pay stubs.